Vasota Fort Trek and Lake Side Camping

 Listen To Me:

-Carry some ready to eat food, atleast 3-4 litres of water and mat/bedsheet to rest.
+Carry some ready to eat food, atleast 3-4 litres of water and a mat/bedsheet to rest.
 There aren't any food options available during the trek at Vasota Fort

 Talk to the native villagers gently and give respect to them, because you are their guests.